Sean Murphy Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The Phillies pitching staff ranks fourth in the league with a collective 9.6 strikeouts per nine innings.

-- The Phillies have a 4.58 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.66).

-- Phillies pitchers combine to allow the sixth-fewest home runs in baseball (48 total, one per game).
+- The Phillies give up the eighth-fewest home runs in baseball (51 total, one per game).

-- In his most recent time out on Saturday, the righty tossed seven innings against the Chicago Cubs, allowing two earned runs while surrendering four hits.
+- His last time out was on Sunday against the Chicago Cubs, when the righty threw 5 1/3 scoreless innings while allowing two hits.

+- In 10 games this season, the 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.